MicroFocus/ADM-TSC-Tools-ALM-QC/README.md

 * 12 . __SaaSToolKit_ReNameuser__ -Updated QC_RenameUsers example with API Key
 * 13 . __SaaSToolKit_UserManagement__ -An example tool for adding users to project, moving user to viewer group, renaming users, and listing users and group permissions.
 * 14 . __QC_ExportTestsREST__ - VBA example using ALM REST API for exporting tests.
+* 15 . __Test Instance Purge__ - Example tool for purging runs from the Test Instance level.